Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Validation pipeline

 The ultimate purpose of the validation is to assure that output data of the MER pipeline are within the specification and requirements and contribute to reach the science goals of the \Euclid project.
 Data validation helps also to identify processing issues or in general data quality problems.
 In the OU-MER validation we measure key properties of the MER outputs, such as object properties and image characteristics.
 If possible we compare and extrapolate the object properties with ground-truth information provided by the \textit{Gaia} satellite.

-The OU-MER validation is run automatically as a separate pipeline directly after the processing pipeline.
+The OU-MER validation was run automatically as a separate pipeline directly after the processing pipeline.
 The Q1 dataset is made up of three distinct fields, namely EDF-N, EDF-S, and EDF-F \citep{Q1-TP001}, covered by several tiles each.
-We aggregate the information of all the tiles covering a given field, in order to analyse the statistical trend of the parameters computed in the validation pipeline.
+We aggregated the information of all the tiles covering a given field, in order to analyse the statistical trend of the parameters computed in the validation pipeline.
 This aggregated information is an essential tool to monitor and improve the MER processing.

-In the following Sections we present the most important validation results either for individual selected tiles or the aggregate numbers for a dataset such as EDF-S.
+In the following sections, we present the most important validation results either for individual selected tiles or the aggregate numbers for a dataset such as EDF-S.